-For electronic filings containing a signature, including for submissions into electronic • databases requiring a signature as attestation of information, the signature may be in electronic form and represented as a scanned signature graphic, or "Original Signed By, " "/S/," or similar notation followed by a typewritten name.
+• For electronic filings containing a signature, including for submissions into electronic databases requiring a signature as attestation of information, the signature may be in electronic form and represented as a scanned signature graphic, or "Original Signed By," "/S/," or similar notation followed by a typewritten name.

-What a New or Repeated Confidentiality Application Must Include
+What a New Confidentiality Application Must Include

-A complete application for confidentiality contains the following information:

-- Identification of the information being submitted, including docket number, title, date, and size (for example, pages, sheets, megabytes). - Description of the data or information for which confidentiality is being requested (for example, particular electricity supply contract categories for particular years).
+- A complete application for confidentiality contains the following information: - Identification of the information being submitted, including docket number, title, date, and size (for example, pages, sheets, megabytes). - Description of the data or information for which confidentiality is being requested (for example, particular electricity supply contract categories for particular years). - On Microsoft Excel® forms submitted with prospectively confidential data, identification of specific cells using yellow fills that are consistent with the confidentiality application. - A clear description of the period for which confidentiality is being sought for each information category (for example, until December 31, 2025).